Adult Social Care Market Position Statement

 Current market intelligence

-In Stockton-on-Tees there are four Housing with Care schemes for older people and two for people with complex care and support needs (which will be part of a future Supported Living framework).
+In Stockton-on-Tees there are four Housing with Care Extra Care schemes for older people and two Housing with Care Supported Living schemes for people with complex care and support needs (which will be part of a future Supported Living framework along with a number of smaller Supported Living schemes).

-As of April 2023, there were 173 occupied extra care units of accommodation.
+As of April 2025, there were 173 occupied Extra Care units of accommodation.

 There is currently a nominations process managed by our Strategic Housing Team.
 The current nominations process started in 2021.